License Restoration in North Carolina

 Indefinite Suspension vs. Permanent Revocation

-An indefinite suspension means that your license will be suspended until there is an action on your part, such as handling an old traffic citation or paying off old court costs.
-Your license could also be indefinitely suspended due to a medical condition.
-A permanent revocation means that your license has been cancelled and cannot be reinstated.
+An indefinite suspension means that your license will be suspended until there is an action taken on your part, such as handling an old traffic citation or paying off old outstanding court costs.
+Your license could also be indefinitely suspended due to a medical condition which requires you to visit a doctor and report back to the NC DMV regarding any health related concerns.
+A permanent revocation means that your license has been cancelled and cannot be reinstated without great effort.
 In order to get your license back, you will have to request approval from the DMV, pay any fines or penalties, and pass the driving test.
-Limited Driving Privileges (LDP) are an option for some drivers during the period of revocation or suspension.
+Limited Driving Privileges (LDP) are an option for drivers facing permanent suspension.
+An LDP is not possible in the case of indefinite suspension where the driver has unresolved court cases or court fines.

 DWLR Not Impaired vs. Impaired